-Seed Cycling: Using Nature to Your Advantage for Hormonal Health
+Seed Cycling to Balance Hormonal Health

 Wouldn't it be great if we as women had balanced hormones all the time so we didn't have to experience breast tenderness, low sex drive, emotional imbalances, bloating, and sleep problems?
 Alas, this is real life, and hormonal imbalances inevitably occur—especially when we factor in things like diet, activity level, and environmental toxins.
 Fortunately, there's a way to regulate hormones and ease these symptoms naturally: seed cycling.

 Seed cycling involves eating certain types of seeds during certain phases of the menstrual cycle to regulate hormone levels.
 The seeds in question—flax, pumpkin, sunflower, and sesame—contain nutrients that naturally help regulate hormone levels.
 Flax, sesame, and pumpkin seeds contain zinc, which helps support progesterone production.
 They also have lignans, which block excess estrogen as progesterone levels rise.
 And sunflower seeds are high in vitamin E, which aids in estrogen production; and selenium, which rids the liver of excess estrogen.

 Women have done it for centuries, but seed cycling has recently gotten some love for its natural ability to help ease PMS, reduce postmenopausal symptoms like hot flashes, and even aid fertility.

 How does seed cycling work?